As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 b) protect your plants from pathogenic/disease-causing organisms.

-If you’d like to learn more about how to build the biological fertility of your soil, read our March 2016 Tip of the Month article.
+If you’d like to learn more about how to build the biological fertility of your soil, read our article Preparing your garden beds for spring.

 2: Stop Powdery Mildew on Squash, Pumpkins, Cukes, and Other Cucurbits

 “Powdery mildew” is the common name given to any number of fast-growing, airborne fungal diseases that cause white powdery patches on the leaves of cucurbits and other garden plants.
 Left untreated, powdery mildew causes the leaves to turn brown and dry out, eventually killing the plant.